OpenBuildings/jam/guide/jam/associations.md

 #### Creating Join Tables for manytomany Associations

 If you create a manytomany association, you need to explicitly create the joining table.
-Unless the name of the join table is explicitly specified by using the 'through' option, Jerry creates the name by using the lexical order of the class names.
+Unless the name of the join table is explicitly specified by using the 'through' option, Jam creates the name by using the lexical order of the class names.
 So a join between customer and order models will give the default join table name of "customers_orders" because "c" outranks "o" in lexical ordering.

 > __Be careful__ The precedence between model names is calculated using the < operator for a string.
 This means that if the strings are of different lengths, and the strings are equal when compared up to the shortest length, then the longer string is considered of higher lexical precedence than the shorter one.
 For example, one would expect the tables "paper_boxes" and "papers" to generate a join table name of "papers_paper_boxes" because of the length of the name "paper_boxes", but it in fact generates a join table name of "paper_boxes_papers" (because the underscore ‘_’ is lexicographically less than 's' in common encodings).